biolink/biolinkml/ModelChanges.md

 # Making changes to the underlying model
+## <span color="F0F0F0">WARNING:</span> This document is not current.
+The new testing environment has simplified what needs to happen below.
+It will
+be revised shortly.
 This document describes how one goes about making a change to the underlying meta.yaml, types.yaml or other building block.
 The general problem is that, when these changes are made, almost every unit test in the package will break.